 Not all applicants are required to attend a citizenship ceremony.
 You are exempt from this requirement if you are registering as a British Overseas Territories citizen, British overseas citizen, or British subject.
 However, you will still need to take an oath or affirmation of allegiance and receive instructions on how to do this.

-You will receive written confirmation after successfully submitting your citizenship application.
+After you’ve successfully applied for British citizenship, you will receive written confirmation.
 It may take up to 6 months to process the application.
 Some complicated cases may take longer.

 How Can Global Citizen Solutions Help You?